 A watch not only compliments your attire, but also reflects your persona.
-Watches far from being just time pieces have become an integral part of style statement.
-Apart from the materials used, be it diamonds, crystals, pearls, gold, ceramic, titanium, leather or even steel, the craftsmanship is what sets each watch apart.
+Watches far from being just timepieces have become an integral part of style statement.
+Apart from the materials used, be it diamonds, crystals, pearls, gold, ceramic, titanium, leather, or even steel, craftsmanship sets each watches apart.
 And Antiquorum, the world’s renowned auction house specializing in horology, will be exhibiting 384 such intricately crafted timepieces.
-The auction will be held on Sunday, October 23 at the Mandarin Oriental Hong Kong.
-With a preview that will be held at Antiquorum Auctioneers’ showroom in Hong Kong from Thursday, October 20 to Saturday, October 22.
+The auction will be held on Sunday, October 23, at Mandarin Oriental Hong Kong.
+A preview will be held at Antiquorum Auctioneers’ showroom in Hong Kong from Thursday, October 20 to Saturday, October 22.
 This sure is one auction that a watch connoisseur wouldn’t want to miss.
-Undoubtedly the centerpiece of the collection is “La Colère d’Achille”.
-It’s an ivory fan featuring nine five-clawed dragons with a watch made of gold, blue enamel and a compartment for storage set on the end of its handle.
-The 20K gold, silver, ivory, enamel, diamond, ruby, emerald and agate set fan when open and closed, forms a total of nine five-clawed flying dragons that embody the supreme sovereignty of the Chinese Emperor.
+Undoubtedly the centerpiece of the collection is “La Colère d’Achille.”
+It’s an ivory fan featuring nine five-clawed dragons with a watch made of gold, blue enamel, and a compartment for storage set on the end of its handle.
+The 20K gold, silver, ivory, enamel, diamond, ruby, emerald, and agate set fan, when open and closed, form a total of nine five-clawed flying dragons that embody the supreme sovereignty of the Chinese Emperor.
 It is estimated to fetch HKD1,100,000 – 1,500,000 ($141,000 – $192,000).

-Also, featured in the auction are some of the best luxury modern wristwatches by Patek Philippe.
+Also featured in the auction are some of the best luxury modern wristwatches by Patek Philippe.
 This includes Patek Philippe Ref.
-3939HP, a very fine and rare minute-repeating platinum wristwatch with one-minute tourbillon regulator and a platinum Patek Philippe buckle.
+3939HP, an outstanding and rare minute-repeating platinum wristwatch with a one-minute tourbillon regulator, and a platinum Patek Philippe buckle.
 It will feature in lot 384 and is estimated to fetch HKD 2,850,000 – 3,250,000.

 Another timepiece to look out for will be the “The Flower Garden” (Le Jardin des Fleurs) also by Patek Philippe.
 It’s a very elegantly designed solar-powered, electro-mechanical brass table clock with polychrome cloisonné enamel panels depicting flowers in bloom and a dragonfly.
 It will feature in lot 158 and is estimated to fetch HKD300,000 – 500,000.